Epigenetics of FLM, Stress, and NeuroDegenerative Disease

 and conditional knockout mice9,10,11

-and remains divided on the precise role of Cdk5 in FLM, especially the precise molecular mechanisms underlying gender-specific epigenetic modulation.
+and remains divided on the precise role of Cdk5 in FLM, especially the precise molecular mechanisms underlying sex-specific epigenetic modulation.

 Introducing Society for Neuroscience 2018 Travel Grant Winner, Dr. Ajinkya Sase